szymonmaslowski/modulik/modulik/README.md

 The transpilation is achieved using the programmatic apis of those modules.
-Both of them are an optional peer dependencies of modulik, so in order to use the transpilation feature you need to install adequate module and all of its peer dependencies yourself.
+Both of them are an optional peer dependencies of modulik, so in order to use the transpilation feature **you need to install adequate module and all of its peer dependencies yourself**.

 It is possible to provide transpilation options via `transpilerOptions` option.
 The transpiler options you can provide depend on the transpilation tool you chose.